winglang/wing/rfcs/sdk-spec.md

 Any non-determinism should be minimized and scoped to inputs provided by the user (e.g. by letting the user provide file sources or environment variables).
 Non-determistic information can also be managed by the provisioning engine (for example, in Terraform state) in the form of late-bound values.

-- **Built with jsii**: The Wing SDK is designed first and foremost for the Wing language, but it is compiled with jsii to allow the resources to be created as CDK constructs in all jsii-supported programming languages. jsii poses restrictions on language features that cannot be idiomatically represented in target languages, and encourages good practices for object-oriented design.
+- **Built with jsii**: The Wing SDK is designed first and foremost for the Wing language, but it is compiled with jsii to allow the resources to be created as (preflight) CDK constructs in all jsii-supported programming languages. jsii poses restrictions on language features that cannot be idiomatically represented in target languages, and encourages good practices for object-oriented design.
 Features that are specific to Wing (such as inflight functions) may not be supported in other jsii languages.